attilammagyar/ai-cat/README.md

 }
 ```

+(Delete the ones that you don't want to use.)

-Alternatively, you can leave the `api_keys` field empty, and provide the API
+Alternatively, you can leave the `api_keys` object empty, and provide the API
 keys via the following environment variables as well:

  * `ANTHROPIC_API_KEY`,